unitedastronomer/E1-572G-Hackintosh/src/ISSUES.md

 	- Disable it.
 - Fan reading
 	- VirtualSMC does not support fan reading on ENE ECs.
- - Multi-finger (3+) Trackpad Gestures
+ - Multi-touch (3+) Trackpad Gestures
 	- Hardware limitation, trackpad is PS2.
- - & a [lot more](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/1008) on macOS Ventura+
+ - & a [lot more](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/1008) on macOS macOS 13+

+### Other Weird Issues:

+* If you at least once booted from Windows then macOS, certain ports transfer from XHC to EHC after sleep.
+* WiFi icon will only show one bar, this is a known issue with this WiFi card.